Number of the beast: Literature

+Science fiction

+In the 1980 science fiction novel The Number of the Beast, author Robert A. Heinlein writes that the actual number of the beast is not 666 but actually $(6^6)^6$ = 10,314,424,798,490,535,546,171,949,056, the number of accessible parallel universes in the novel.

 Numerical significance

 Baháʼí Faith

 In the writings of the Baháʼí Faith, 'Abdu'l-Bahá states that the numerical value given to the beast referred to the year when the Umayyad ruler Muawiyah I took office as Caliph in 661 AD.
 He opposed the Imamate, according to the beliefs of Shia Islam, who continued to pay the tax required of nonbelievers and were excluded from government and the military, and thus bore a social "mark".
 (See also the scholarly accepted year of birth of Jesus about 666 years before as well as the concept of Mawali who were non-Arab Muslims but not treated as other Muslims.)